puresight/puresight.github.io/tech/agile.md

 category: tech
 tags:
 - agile
+- responsive
+- SDT
 subject: manifesto
-description: "Agile is the set of values and principles that create an environment optimal for software development."
+description: "Agile is a set of values and principles that create an environment optimal for software development teams."
 image:
   alt: "Responsive Org"
   caption: ""